smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Kilbridge took inspiration for his coaching from his own rowing experience and friends who were also coaching.
 He tried out different rowing drills and workouts, and began to develop the vocabulary he uses to teach the rowing stroke, all while keeping the team running smoothly.

-	“You know what it means to be like a duck?
-Here’s number three piece of personal advice for you.
-You gotta be like a duck.
-A duck on the surface of the water is very smooth, cruising along very peacefully, but under the water, he’s paddling like a mother as hard as possible.
-So that’s what I was trying to do.”
+“You know what it means to be like a duck?" asks Kilbridge.
+"A duck on the surface of the water is very smooth, cruising along peacefully, but under the water, he’s paddling like a mother as hard as possible.”
+That's how Kilbridge describes his first year of collegiate coaching.

 Despite the challenge (or perhaps because of it), Kilbridge immediately fell in love with the job.
 His rowers appreciated his organization and candidness.
 Will Oliver, the current lightweight men’s coach at MIT, rowed under Kilbridge during his first years at UVA.